 It’s so interesting to me that my adult son, who is in love with online gaming, also enjoys playing board games.
 It says something for the new generation of board games coming out now.
 He recently bought a game called King of Tokyo. .
 This game is for 2 to 6 players and we had a very entertaining afternoon playing together with his sister and her boyfriendI I must say it took a while for me to get into the idea of mutant monsters, robots and aliens all battling it out but once I did it was fun.
 You roll a dice and choose to attack enemies, heal wounds and even allow your monster to evolve.
 I can see why it has such appeal as it is not a boringly, repetitive game and requires some careful strategizing.

 The Garmin Vivofit Fitbit Band displays calories, distance, step count and time.
 It has a move reminder and a goal tracker.
 It can be worn 24/7 and is stylish and comfortable.
 It can stay on for more than a year without having to change the battery and it is water-resistant.

 I have heard of parents who take over car payments for their adult children, put down deposits on flats and pay for holidays – if they can afford to do so, these are wonderful ideas.
-However, many parents do not have the means to do this.
-These gifts for under $100 will be appreciated for their practical value or because they’re fun.
+However, many parents do not have the means for a gift like that.
+The above gifts are affordable gifts and will be appreciated by your young, adult son or daughter for their practical value, just because they’re fun or because they have special meaning.
 What unique ideas do you have for gifts for your adult children?
 I would love to hear your comments.